bttrthnbfr/fe-react-codebase/README.md

 ## TODO
 - example usefull component like login, logout, signup, pagination
 - api implementation
+- error boundaries
+- create useComponentMutation like useComponentQuery
-- how to user react query, query and mutation
+- how to use react query, query and mutation
 - how to create contet, maybe we need to create helper function